BERP rotor: How it works

 To prevent undesirable aerodynamic and inertial couplings caused by rearward shifts of the centre of gravity or aerodynamic centre relative to the blade’s elastic axis, the blade tip is designed with a forward area shift.
 The methodology used in the design of the BERP blade ensures that the effective Mach number normal to the blade remains nominally constant over the swept region.
 The maximum sweep employed on the large part of the BERP blade is 30 degrees and the tip starts at a non-dimensional radius r/R=cos 30 = 86% radius.
 The area distribution of this tip region is configured to ensure that the mean tip centre of pressure is located on the elastic axis of the blade.
 This is done by offsetting the location of the local 1/4-chord axis forward at 86% radius.

 This forward offset creates a discontinuity, or ‘notch,’ in the blade’s leading edge, which further attenuates shock-wave strength on the swept tip.
 For example, recent calculations using a CFD code based on the Navier-Stokes equations, has shown that this "notch" actually helps to further reduce the strength of shock waves on the blade.
 Thus, an unexpected by-product of the notch over and above the basic effect of sweep is to help to reduce compressibility effects even further.

 We must also recognize that a swept tip geometry of this sort will not necessarily improve the performance of the blade at high angle of attack corresponding to the retreating side of the disk.
 In fact, experience has shown that a swept tip blade can have an inferior stalling characteristic compared to the standard blade tip.

 The BERP blade employs a final geometry that performs as a swept tip at high Mach numbers and low angles of attack, yet also enables the tip to operate at very high angles of attack without stalling.
 This latter attribute was obtained by radically increasing the sweep of the outermost part of the tip (the outer 2% approximately) to a value (70 degrees) where any significant angle of attack will cause leading edge flow separation.
 Because the leading edge is so highly swept, this leading edge separation develops into a vortex structure which rolls around the leading edge and eventually sits over the upper surface (as on a delta wing aircraft).
 This mechanism is enhanced by making the leading edge of the aerofoil in this region relatively sharp.

-As the angle of attack is increased, then this vortex begins to develop from a point further and further forward along the leading edge, following the planform geometry into the more moderately swept region.
+As the angle of attack is increased, this vortex begins to develop from a point further and further forward along the leading edge, following the planform geometry into the more moderately swept region.
 At a sufficiently high angle of attack, the vortex will initiate close to the forward most part of the leading edge near the "notch" region.